XX001 3 x 3 cm bases (square) These are used for the majority of Peter Pig rule systems. Usually infantry 40 Bases in a pack. £3.50

 Peter Pig 15mm figures Peter Pig is one of the world's leading 15mm manufacturers.
 We make 5500 different figures and models.
 These are distilled into 1800 (15mm) packs.
 Every range has an associated set of 15mm rules.
 Also there are related 15mm scenery ranges to accompany the figure ranges.
 In these days of wandering measures of sizes into 18mm,12mm and other sizes close to 15mm, Peter Pig has remained true to the 15mm ideal.
 These other sizes are often an attempt by a manufacturer to create a market for just their peculiar size.
 It is also used by sculptors who cannot work well with the 15mm size restriction and so need extra size in order to create acceptable sculpts.
 Peter Pig will continue to do 15mm wargame figures.
 We will also constantly return to each range in order to carry out updates and additions.
 Thus we have 15mm ranges with longevity and future potential.

 Period of warfare covered The English Civil wars.
 Peter Pig games always cover a narrow period in order to capture that period.
+This is better than some modifications applied to a more generic set of rules.
 Thus the most important aspects of that war can be modelled and the less important ones subsumed into the general mechanisms.

 Game settingTwo game types in this book.
 Either battle or siege.